🔍 1 Female = 500 Eggs Per Year

 ⚠️ Don't Rely on Just One Sign

 A single sign might not confirm an infestation.
 Look for multiple indicators together.
-Fecal spots + shed skins + live bugs = definite infestation requiring professional treatment.
+Fecal spots + shed skins + live bugs = a definite infestation requiring professional treatment.

 Bite Signs: What Do Bed Bug Bites Look Like?